oracle-livelabs/weblogic/webcenter-content/wcc-document-security/07-verify-folder-documents-security/07-verify-folder-documents-security.md

 ### Prerequisites

 This lab assumes you have:

-  * Access to WCC Marketplace Environment
+- Access to WCC Marketplace Environment

 This lab assumes you have completed:

-  * Lab: Initialize WCC Environment
+- Lab: Initialize WCC Environment
-  * Lab: Create Users and Groups
+- Lab: Create Users and Groups
-  * Lab: Create Security Groups, Roles, Aliases and Accounts
+- Lab: Create Security Groups, Roles, Aliases and Accounts
-  * Lab: Create Folders and Files and set Different Security Permissions
+- Lab: Create Folders and Files and set Different Security Permissions

-## Task 1: Verify folder access set by Security Group with RWDA permission.
+## Task 1: Verify folder access set by Security Group with RWDA permission

 1. Login to WCC RedwoodUI as HRAdmin/Welcome1 and navigate to **root** > **HRDocs** folder
 2. Verify you can see icon to create folder and upload document
 ![This image shows the WCC HRDocs Folder](./images/hradmin-folder.png "WCC Instance HRDocs Folder")